 They have members who have come from all over the world, speaking many different languages.
 A warm welcome is guaranteed to all who join them.

 There’s lots going on!
 So, please take a look below for details of where and when they meet:

-At St John and St Mark’s we’re very pleased to work alongside Eagles Wing and provide a home for the Solidarity Social Parties.
+At St John and St Mark’s we’re very pleased to provide a home for the Solidarity Social Parties.
 These meet on the second Saturday of the month, with one or two breaks during the year.